Girl, 2, died on operating table after warnings to San Francisco hospital

 An investigation by the San Francisco Chronicle found senior staff at John Muir had allegedly dismissed warnings that the hospital was not properly equipped to perform liver resection surgery on a child in the weeks before the operation.

-John Muir Health told the Chronicle that Ailee had been frail due to her cancer and chemotherapy treatment, and they had her with “provided extraordinary care”.
+In a statement, John Muir Health told The Independent that Ailee had been frail due to her cancer and chemotherapy treatment, and they had her with “provided extraordinary care”.

-In a statement, John Muir CEO Cal Knight said: “Life-saving procedures on extremely ill patients are not always successful.
+John Muir CEO Cal Knight said: “Life-saving procedures on extremely ill patients are not always successful.

 “This fact is most tragic when the patient is so young.”

-The Independent has approached John Muir Health for comment and attempted to contact the Jongs, who are parents to two other children.
+The Independent has attempted to contact the Jongs, who are parents to two other children.

 Legal documents filed with the Contra Costa County Superior Court have raised questions about whether the hospital disclosed key details to the family prior to surgery.